chupverse/survivalNET/README.md

-survivalNET: an R Package for Flexible Modeling and Predicting Net Survival
+survivalNET: an R Package for Flexible Relative and Net Survival
 ================

 ## Description